 First, the severity of your loved one’s addiction may guide them into the right program.
 The National Institute on Drug Abuse (NIDA) finds that outcomes for residential or outpatient programs are best when an individual participates in them for 90 days or more.

-Second, while a longer time in treatment is typically ideal, treatment of any length is a positive step in the right direction.
+Second, while a long time in treatment is typically ideal, treatment of any length is a positive step in the right direction.
 If this is all your loved one can commit to right now, it’s something.

-Let’s take a closer look at what you can expect from 30, 60 and 90 day programs.
+Let’s take a closer look at what you can expect from 30, 60, and 90-day programs.

 30 Day Programs

 One-month programs are the most popular.
-During this time, patients receive an assessment, a detox period, individual and group counseling and continuing care planning.
+During this time, patients receive an assessment, a detox period, individual and group counseling, and continuing care planning.